 Ordinal Numbers Examples

-Example 1: "The garden has colorful flowers".
-What is the 10th letter in the above sentence?
+Example 1: What is the 3rd letter in the word: SUMMERS?

-In the given sentence, the first letter is ''T''.
-The second letter is ''h''.
-Similarly, count the position of the letters in order, like, first, second, third, and so on.
-So, we can see that the letter ''h'' comes in the 10th position.
-Therefore, the tenth letter in the above sentence is "h", which is an example of an ordinal number.
+In the given word, SUMMERS, the first letter is 'S'.
+The second letter is 'U'.
+Similarly, we count the position of the letters in order, like, first, second, third, and so on which denotes ordinal numbers.
+So, we can see that the letter 'M' comes in the 3rd position.
+Therefore, the third letter in the given word is 'M'.

 Example 2: Sam, Jenny, Mary, and Jack are standing in a queue in the given order.
 Who is in the fourth position?

 From the given information, we can say that: Sam is in the first place, Jenny is in the second place, Mary is in the third place, and Jack is in the fourth place.
 Therefore, Jack is standing in the fourth position.
-Here, 4th is an ordinal number as it is denoting the position of Jack.
+Here, 4th is an ordinal number because it denotes the position of Jack.

 FAQs on Ordinal Numbers